Challenging a benefit or tax credit decision - asking for a mandatory reconsideration

 If the decision maker needs to discuss your claim with you, they should try to call you at least twice on the same day.
 It is important when you ask for a reconsideration that you give a phone number where you can easily be reached.

-- you take medication that makes you drowsy
+- take medication that makes you drowsy

 If the decision maker can’t contact you they will make their decision based on the information they already have.

 You must send any further evidence within one month from the date of the telephone conversation with the decision maker.
 The decision maker will wait to receive it before they continue looking at the decision.
 They may give you more time if it will be difficult to get the extra information.
-You must explain why you need more time before the time limit for asking for a reconsideration is up.
+You must explain why you need more time before the deadline for asking for a reconsideration is up.

 If you don’t return any evidence within the deadline you’ve agreed with the decision maker, they will make their decision without it.

-How long will a reconsideration take?
+How long a mandatory reconsideration takes

 The government has said that, in a straightforward case where no additional information is needed, it should take around 14 days.
 But it could take longer than this.

-What happens when the decision has been reconsidered?
+What happens when the decision has been reconsidered

 When the decision has been looked at again it will either remain the same or be changed by revision.
 Revision means that if the decision is changed, you will get any backdated benefit you're owed to the date of the original decision.